 The Staff Augmentation Process: A Step-by-Step Guide

-Staff augmentation is a process, and skipping steps increases the risks of misalignment, wasted money, or unhappy teams.
+Staff augmentation, at least with a high chance of success, is a process, and skipping steps increases the risks of misalignment, wasted money, or unhappy teams.
 A rigid formula won’t always work, but it can guide you to ensure your hires meet your company’s needs.

 Vetting and Choosing the Right Partner

-Not every provider is equal, and a bad fit can cost more than doing nothing.
+Not every provider is equal in the fintech market, and a bad fit can cost more than doing nothing.
 You’ll want to weigh a few factors:

 - Do they have genuine fintech experience, or are they just a general IT body shop?